esphome/esphome-docs/guides/getting_started_hassio.rst

 ----------------

 Great 🎉!
-You’ve now successfully setup your first ESPHome project and uploaded your first ESPHome custom firmware to your node.
+You’ve now successfully setup your first ESPHome project and installed your first ESPHome custom firmware to your node.
 You’ve also learned how to enable some basic components via the configuration file.